Sjmarf/ember/docs/style_guide.rst

 Generic setup
 ----------------

 The :code:`pixel_dark` style is a pixel art style.
 Because the pixel art is rendered at a small scale, we'll have to create an intermediate surface to draw the UI on, which we will then scale and draw to the display surface.
-This is standard practise when creating pixel art games in Pygame.
+This is standard practice when creating pixel art games in Pygame.

 Here's an example showing how you might do this.
 Note the :code:`ember.set_display_zoom` call, which is highlighted.
 This tells ember how much it should scale the mouse position readings by.
 It does not affect how ember renders the UI.